thiggle/api/README.md

     fmt.Println(response)
 }
 ```

+### Context-Free Grammar Completion API

+Given a prompt and a context-free grammar, produces a constrained LLM text generation.
+Useful for generating specific semantic structures, typed primitives, or templates.
+The output is always deterministic and will always match the context-free grammar provided.

+Grammars must be LALR grammars in Lark format.
+See the [lark-parser](https://lark-parser.readthedocs.io/en/latest/grammar.html).

+See [docs.thiggle.com](https://docs.thiggle.com/#context-free-grammar-completion-api) for more information and examples.

 ### API Keys
 To get started, you'll need an API key.
 You can get one by signing up for an account at [https://thiggle.com](https://thiggle.com).
 Once you create an account, you generate API keys on your [account page](https://thiggle.com/account).
 Set the `THIGGLE_API_KEY` environment variable to your API key.